-Wall Street, TSX rebound after steepest sell-off in months
+The close: Wall Street, TSX rebound from steep sell-off

 On May 25, leaders from OPEC and other producers will meet in Vienna to decide on output policy.
 The group is expected to prolong its agreement to limit production for up to nine months.

-However Gene McGillian, VP of Market Research at Tradition Energy, says with increased production in Libya and Nigeria, as well as the United States, sticking to current cuts might not be enough.
+However, Gene McGillian, vice president of market research at Tradition Energy, said with increased production in Libya and Nigeria, as well as the United States, sticking to current cuts might not be enough.

-“When you balance that cut with the increase in other areas it’s probably a net-net cut of half a million a day,” he said, “The question is whether that 1.8 million barrel cut is enough to cut that overhang.”

 U.S. crude production has climbed 10 percent since mid-2016 to 9.3 million barrels per day, close to levels from top producers Russia and Saudi Arabia.Report Typo/Error